Fintech removes humans from home loan process to approve in 22 minutes

 “When this was put to me in November last year I could see it was a great opportunity to grow the financial services sector in Adelaide," said SA Minister for Investment and Trade Martin Hamilton-Smith.

-"This is 200 new jobs coming to Adelaide in the fintech sector backed by Bendigo Adelaide Bank, which disproves claims by the big four banks that Adelaide is not a red hot investment destination of choice,”
+"This is 200 new jobs coming to Adelaide in the fintech sector backed by Bendigo and Adelaide Bank, which disproves claims by the big four banks that Adelaide is not a red hot investment destination of choice,”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.